PowerDNS/pdns/CODING_GUIDELINES.md

 The use of a container and its corresponding `at()` operator would have prevented an out-of-bounds read since calling `at()` on an invalid offset results in an exception being raised.
 The cost of using `at()` is negligible for most use cases, and can be avoided by using the `[]` operator in the rare case when the cost cannot be afforded.
-Note that several Linux distributions now build with `-Wp,-D_GLIBCXX_ASSERTIONS` enabled by default, which turns on cheap range checks for C++ arrays, vectors, and strings anyway.
+Note that several Linux distributions now build with `-Wp,-D_GLIBCXX_ASSERTIONS` enabled by default, which turns on cheap range checks for C++ arrays, vectors, and strings.

 Regarding performance, it is advised to `reserve()` the needed size in advance when a rough estimate is known to avoid reallocations and copies.
-Resizing in advance is not advised, though, as it makes it harder to know what is exactly in the container in case of early returns or exceptions.
+Resizing in advance is not advised, though, as it makes it harder to exactly know what is in the container in case of early returns or exceptions.

 In C++11, move operators make it possible to cheaply get the contents of a container into a different variable if needed.

 The need to pass a subset of a container without copying it often leads to passing a pointer to an array of chars along with a size.
-Introduced in C++14 but already available in PowerDNS via boost (see views.hh), views provides a nice way to borrow the content of a container to pass it to a function, without any copy or dynamic memory allocation.
+Introduced in C++14 but already available in PowerDNS via boost (see views.hh), `views` provide a nice way to borrow the content of a container to pass it to a function, without any copying or dynamic memory allocation.

 The basic `string_view` class provides that feature for a container of chars, but the same feature exists for other types, like `uint8_t`.